 SCA fielded its first community conservation program in New York City and the Sandy Hook area of NJ in the summer of 2013, partnering with the National Park Service at Gateway National Recreation Area to provide a response to the devastation left by Hurricane Sandy.
 Nearly 150 youth and young adults in the New York City metropolitan area participated in the program’s first year of programming, from spring through fall.

 The SCA NYC Community Program provides conservation opportunities through the spring, summer, and fall, through both Leader Teams and high school conservation crews.
-Participants perform disaster recovery work, such as removing debris and sand, rebuilding fencing and trails, and restoring habitat – all while exploring green career opportunities, building leadership skills, and learning about the local environment through ﬁeld trips, outdoor recreation, and service projects.
+Participants perform disaster recovery work, such as removing debris and sand, rebuilding fencing and trails, and restoring habitat – all while exploring green career opportunities, building leadership skills, and learning about the local environment through field trips, outdoor recreation, and service projects.
 Read more about the Sandy Recovery effort here.

 During the program, participants learn how to work as members of a diverse team of peers; gain knowledge of public land resources, environmental issues, and career readiness skills; increase understanding of environmental and trail restoration techniques; acquire experience in public service and outdoor recreation; and develop valuable professional skills through teambuilding and leadership activities.
 Members are generally given a stipend for program involvement; this varies by program.

 Applicants must be at least 15 years of age or in high school.
 Other requirements vary by position.

 To contact SCA’s Community Program in New York City, email SCANYC@theSCA.org.